7Nights 8Days Inspiring Bhutan Tour Package

 Itinerary Expand All

-Morning transfer to Phobjikha (Altitude 3,000m); an important site for visit at Phobjikha is Gangtey Gonpa (Temple), the seat of Ngyingmapa Buddhism, one of the religious sects in Bhutan.
-It was built by Pema Thinley, the first Gangtey Trulku (reincarnation) grandson of Pema Lingpa in the year 1613.
-After the visit of the Lhakhang (temple) stroll around the beautiful valley of Phobjikha.
-This place serves as the winter habitat for endangered black-necked cranes migrating from Tibet from November to February to escape harsh winter there.
-The road to Gangtey passes through dense forests of oak, rhododendron trees with beautiful scenery.
+Start your day with a thrilling transfer to Phobjikha, located at an altitude of 3,000m!
+Here, you will have the chance to visit the majestic Gangtey Gonpa, a temple that is the seat of Ngyingmapa Buddhism, one of the religious sects in Bhutan.
+This incredible temple was constructed in 1613 by Pema Thinley, the first Gangtey Trulku and grandson of Pema Lingpa.
+After exploring this spiritual site, take a stroll around the beautiful valley of Phobjikha.
+This stunning place serves as the winter habitat for endangered black-necked cranes, which migrate from Tibet between November and February to escape the harsh winter.
+As you travel to Gangtey, you will be enchanted by the dense forests of oak and rhododendron trees, and the picturesque scenery.

-After breakfast drive to Paro with a short stop at Dochula pass.
-En-route visit Simtokha Dzong, the oldest fortress of the Kingdom built in 1627, it now houses the School for Buddhist studies.
+After breakfast drive to Paro with a short stop at Dochula Pass.
+En-route to visit Simtokha Dzong, the oldest fortress of the Kingdom built in 1627, it now houses the School for Buddhist Studies.

 Overnight at the hotel in Paro.